cameronmolen/creative-project-3/README.md

 # tenacity

-Vue website built to display information, updates, and feature requests of a fictional phone application being developed.
+Vue website built to display information, updates, and feature requests of a mobile phone application that I have plans to develop.